|

 Poor People

 This article appears on Electronic Book Review (22 January 2008).
-To read the Introduction, click here, and to read the entire article, click this link.
+To read the Introduction, click here.

 Images courtesy of publisher, copyright owner